 7. Warm them up for the annual policy review

 That’s right.
 Warm them up — and well ahead of time.
 Express the benefits of reviewing their coverages.
 Present it as an opportunity to talk about changes in your client’s life or in the market.
 Calling them out of the blue and suggesting a policy review may come across as salesy.
 You are intending to sell, of course, but setting it up like this softens the sell.
 It will be much easier to schedule a review afterwards.

 Did you know that 43% of 25–40 year olds learned about their insurance agent through online reviews?
 Reviews get you wider online visibility.
 They also sell you on autopilot — without you having to lift a finger.
 Send new customers direct links the most important review sites and explain how it will help your business.

 MacNeill has been offering independent agents access to diverse Admitted and E&S offerings for over 75 years.
 Our top-rated and exclusive carriers help your clients protect their assets — even in the toughest-to-insure markets.
-We help agents get comfortable, giving them expert teams of underwriters/ producers and innovative tech tools that help them be successful with Admitted and E&S placements.
+We help agents get comfortable, with expert teams of underwriters/ producers and innovative tech tools that help you be successful with Admitted and E&S placements.